View All Class Specifications

 • Prepares bond calculations per Florida Statutes;

-• Provides information and services to the general public and responds to inquiries and requests from attorneys, litigants, and the court;
+• Provides information and services to the general public and responds to inquiries and requests from attorneys, litigants, and the court, in person and through phone calls;

 • Performs other related job duties as assigned.